pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

    certificates](../custom-ca-certificates.hbs.md) by appending it to `shared.ca_cert_data` and applying the Tanzu Application Platforms installation values file.

-1. Add the certificate to your device's trust chain _(this depends on your operating system and privileges)_
+1. Add the certificate to your device's trust chain.
+The trust chain will vary depending on your operating system and privileges.

 ## <a id="replace"></a>Replacing the default ingress issuer